Duration neglect: Boundaries

 Duration neglect appears to be limited to unfamiliar experiences.
 When research participants evaluate experiences with which they are or made familiar, such as a telephone ringing or their regular commute, they appear to be sensitive to the duration of experiences.
 Similarly, providing participants with a modulus (i.e., a standard of comparison) by which to evaluate the duration of events, also makes them sensitive to duration.

+These boundaries suggest that duration neglect is not a fixed feature of memory, but is partially dependent on whether duration information is made available and meaningful to the evaluator.
+When people lack a clear frame of reference for how long an experience lasted, they rely on emotional peaks and endings.
+When that frame of reference is provided - through familiarity, comparison, or a fixed standard - duration can once again become a contributing factor.

 Examples

-In one study, Daniel Kahneman and Barbara Fredrickson showed subjects pleasant or aversive film clips.
+In one study, Kahneman and Fredrickson showed subjects pleasant or aversive film clips.
 When reviewing the clips mentally at a later time, subjects did not appear to take the length of the stimuli into account, instead judging them as if they were only a series of affective "snapshots".

 In another demonstration, Kahneman and Fredrickson with other collaborators had subjects place their hands in painfully cold water.
 Under one set of instructions, they had to keep their hand in the water for an additional 30 seconds as the water was slowly heated to a warmer but still uncomfortably cold level, and under another set of instructions they were to remove their hand immediately.
 Otherwise, both experiences were the same.
 Most subjects chose to repeat the longer experience.
 Subjects apparently judged the experience according to the peak–end rule (in other words, according to its worst and final moments only), paying little attention to duration.

+This result is counterintuitive - the longer experience involved more total pain, yet it was the one most participants preferred to repeat.

+The strongest clinical evidence for duration neglect was provided by Redelmeier, Katz, and Kahneman (2003) in a randomised controlled trial involving 682 patients undergoing a colonoscopy.
+Half received a standard procedure; the other half had the colonoscope left stationary in the rectum for an additional period at the end, producing slight discomfort that was less intense than the procedure's peak.
+Although the extended group experienced more total discomfort, the milder ending lowered the peak-end average of their experience.
+These patients subsequently rated their procedure as significantly less unpleasant and were more likely to attend a follow-up procedure when one was clinically recommended.
+The authors concluded that procedure duration "was not significantly associated with patients' retrospective ratings of discomfort," a finding that held even when procedures varied from under ten minutes to over an hour.